BU-921: Testing Batteries by Multi-Model EIS

 Johnson Control tested 800 AGM starter batteries (2016)

+Another application in which capacity assessment is beneficial is predicting the remaining useful life is of stationary batteries.
+The owner must also be aware of the hours of operation when the electrical supply fails.
 Without ability to measure capacity, stationary batteries are often installed and forgotten.
-Battery suppliers focus on date stamp but this is not be the most economical or reliable method.
-Stationary batteries should be checked for capacity and voltage balance every six month.
+Battery suppliers focus on date stamp but this is not be the economical or reliable as environmental conditions paly a role.
+Stationary batteries should be checked for capacity and voltage balance every six months.

-Last Updated: 3-Dec-2025
+Last Updated: 12-Apr-2026

 Batteries In A Portable World